Donovan Slijngard: Cambuur

 On 28 August 2014, it was announced that Slijngard had joined SC Cambuur as an amateur.
 He will be in the running for a contract after he will be totally fit again.

 Žalgiris Vilnius

 On 11 July 2015, it was announced that Slijngard had joined Žalgiris Vilnius.

+Later career

+Slijngard returned to the Netherlands in 2021, joining amateur club VV Noordwijk.
+However, due to recurring injuries, he was forced to retire from football in September 2023.

 Personal life

 Born in the Netherlands, Slijngard is of Surinamese descent.